yaolinguo/Phragmites_expansion/README.md

 ## Repository Overview

-The documents in this repository provide the **R scripts** used for analyzing spatial-temporal expansion patterns of invasive *Phragmites australis* populations across coastal basins in Louisiana, including their interactions with critical environmental factors and native plant communities.
+The documents in this repository provide the **R scripts** used for analyzing spatial-temporal expansion patterns of *Phragmites australis* populations across coastal basins in Louisiana, including their interactions with key environmental drivers and native vegetation dynamics.

 For comprehensive results and methodological details, please refer to our study titled: